killerducky/deja-queue/notes.md

 ## VIP user

 - [ ] full screen playlist/database
-- [ ] 3rd playlist has no title, no thumb
+- [x] 3rd playlist has no title, no thumb
 - [ ] add playlist - should add to queue as PL, not individual songs
 - [ ] thumb with weird aspect ratio -- tabulator doing something?
 - [x] don't allow sort queue
 - [?] playlist mode -- do not autoqueue single songs
 - [x] click on current song thumb should not reload the youtube page
-  - [ ] But I think now it's resulting in timeouts!
+  - [x] But I think now it's resulting in timeouts!
 - [ ] filter X should be there even when not in focus

 ## Playlists

 - [ ] Skip playlist does not always(?) reset the current track number
-- [ ] Make title, etc editable and searchable
+- [ ] Make title, etc editable
 - [ ] Adding the same playlist should not overwrite fields
   - [ ] Rating(!), DateAdded
 - [ ] Deleted songs in playlist should not be added